 With an inevitable rise in brands and retailers offering experiential, engaging and immersive retail environments to meet the desires and inclinations of consumers shopping for leisure, it is important that brands and retailers demonstrate their enhanced store concepts from the off, to draw customers into their stores as opposed to neighbouring stores.
 All areas of the store must be exploited and utilized to their fullest to truly engage shoppers in the customer journey – starting at the store’s exterior.
 It could be argued that a store’s window display is the most important element of a store as it is an opportunity to set precedent for what’s to come, tempting inquisitive shoppers into the store to seek further interaction and brand engagement.

-In starting this customer shopping journey before the customer has set foot in the store, it not only initiates engagement at the earliest opportunity but it also acts as an effective safety measure for reducing the spread of COVID by keeping consumers in an open-air environment for longer.
-In fact, with investment and innovation, a store’s window can act as fully functioning retailing tool, right through to the last mile – keeping shoppers outside for the duration of their shopping experience.
+Starting this customer shopping journey before the customer has set foot in the store, not only initiates engagement at the earliest opportunity but it also acts as an effective safety measure for reducing the spread of COVID by keeping consumers in an open-air environment for longer.
+In fact, with investment and innovation, a store’s window can act as a fully functioning retailing tool, right through to the last mile – keeping shoppers outside for the duration of their shopping experience.